 SELF-FERTILE | ZONE 3 | HARVEST: EARLY SEPT.
+223-6041 1 year old vine

-WILL BE BACK FOR SPRING 2019. -Seedless Grapes (Vitis Spp) Seedless grapes are one of the most enjoyable fruits a homeowner can grow and in most cases are more profitable on a commercial scale than wine grapes.
+-Seedless Grapes (Vitis Spp)

+Seedless grapes are one of the most enjoyable fruits a homeowner can grow and in most cases are more profitable on a commercial scale than wine grapes.
 Although we select the very hardiest seedless varieties, they are (with the possible exception of Somerset and maybe Trollhaugen) somewhat less winter hardy than the old familiar Concord.
 They are of course also more rewarding to grow.
 Planting in an area protected from severe winter blasts is helpful.
 Grapes love the summer sun and will respond to all the protection and southern exposure you can provide.
-Blue/Purple Grapes (Seedless) Just out from Vineland, this new blue table grape is reported to have exceptionally long bunches of sweet, mild-flavoured, medium-sized berries.
-As yet there is very little hard data, but growers who tested them were enthusiastic about fruit flavour, quality and hardiness.
-Test drive a few vines of this promising new variety before you plant a whole vineyard.

-\$12.95 EACH
+Blue/Purple Grapes (Seedless)

 SOVEREIGN CORONATION

 Small to medium sized, deep dark blue berries with a mild yet slightly tangy flavour.
 This is one grape which seems to flavour up better and even be more productive in cooler climates than further south.
 With its lower vine vigor, it should lend itself well to permaculture settings, even though it is actually a popular commercial variety.

-SELF-FERTILE | ZONE 4/5 | HARVEST: MID SEPT.

-2 year old vine
+SELF-FERTILE | ZONE 4/5 | HARVEST: MID SEPT.224-77422 year old vine

-\$16.95 EACH

-Blue/Purple Seedless Grapes Continued

 TROLLHAUGEN

 The earliest and also the hardiest blue seedless grape, it can remain hanging on the vine for weeks after ripening without losing much quality.
-Mediumsized berries are exceptionally sweet with a mild Concord-like flavour.
+Medium-sized berries are exceptionally sweet with a mild Concord-like flavour.
 A real favorite for fresh eating, it also makes excellent raisins.
 Trollhaugen was introduced by Elmer Swenson, the renowned grape breeder from Wisconsin.
 The name reflects his Norwegian heritage.